 Afternoon: On the Trail of the Portuguese Explorers

 Head to the riverside Terreiro do Paço.
 Visit the square and take tram 15 to Belém.
-You may want to visit the Torre de Belém (Tower of Belém) first, when it’s closer to lunchtime, since the queues tend to be longer here.
+You may want to visit the Torre de Belém (Belém Tower) first, when it’s closer to lunchtime, since the queues tend to be longer here.
 You’ll visit the amazing Jerónimos Monastery afterwards.
-Buying a combined ticket gives you access to these two monuments in addition to the Archeology Museum.
+Buying a combined ticket gives you access to these two monuments plus the Archeology Museum.

 Admire the caravel-shaped Padrão dos Descobrimentos (Monument to the Discoveries) on the natural route along the waterfront to visit the peculiar Torre de Belém.